Syncope in Children

 How is syncope diagnosed?

-- How often the syncope occurs
+- How often does syncope occur?

-- What your child was doing before the syncope
+- What your child was doing before the syncope?

 The provider will check your child's blood pressure and heart.
 Your child’s blood pressure is usually checked more than once in different positions.
 It may be taken while your child is lying down sitting, and standing.
 The provider will look for changes in blood pressure that occur with orthostatic hypotension.